Who Owns the Fingers Behind

 Regardless, the crafting and creating “gene” was reactivated and that same year, I taught myself to knit, tried crochenit (a hybrid form of crochet using a double-ended crochet hook), and even tatting.
 I would go on to buy a knitting machine eventually because it was so much faster, and appealed to my sense of almost-instant gratification. =)

 After I moved to North Carolina in 2007, I joined a group in Chapel Hill to try and learn how to (successfully) spin my own yarn.
-I say “successfully” because my first attempts were self-taught using a spindle I made from old AOL CDs, and the outcome was unfit for anything but felting.
+I say “successfully” because my first attempts were self-taught using a spindle I made from old AOL CDs (get instructions on how to make yourself one here), and the outcome was unfit for anything but felting.
 I eventually picked up a couple of professional spindles and use them often, especially I am spinning keepsake mementos.

 These keepsakes were born from a desire to have something to keep and comfort myself with after we had to surrender our fluffy Corgi to the rainbow bridge when her struggle with degenerative myelopathy became too great.